devedmonton/devedmonton.github.io/developed2019.md

 This unique face-to-face venue is a spring board to kickstart new sustainable projects throughout the rest of the year.
 Success will be measured in terms of what was accomplished, not what was planned or discussed, so come prepared to roll up your sleeves!

-A huge thank you to DotDash and all our other [TODO! generous sponsors](), without whom this event wouldn't be possible!
+A huge thank you to DotDash and all our other [generous sponsors](#sponsors), without whom this event wouldn't be possible!

 ## TLDR;